CzerPDX/objective-c-data-structures/README.md

 # objective-c-data-structures
 This `Objective-C` program implements two data structures: stacks and binary trees.
-It was developed in a `MacOS` environment using the `Xcode` IDE.
+It was developed in a `macOS` environment using the `Xcode` IDE.

 ## Stacks
 There are two stacks implemented in `objective-c-data-structures` and both use the same `protocol` to standaridze their interfaces: